 Day 3 & 4: Exploring the City of Smile – Bacolod

 Woke up early to catch the sunrise on my third day.
 Then I enjoyed swimming in the cool waters of Alubihod Beach.
 At ten in the morning, I left Raymen Beach Resort.
 Kuya Cherald’s brother, Paolo, fetched me at the resort to go back again to Iloilo.

 At around 1:30 pm, I arrived at Iloilo Fastcraft Terminal to go to the City of Smiles.
 The travel time from Iloilo to Bacolod is one hour.
-Upon arrival at Bacolod, I headed straight to my hotel, Go Hotels, to check in.
-Then I went on to visit The Ruins, Robinsons Bacolod and Central City Walk.
+Upon arrival at Bacolod, I headed straight to my hotel, Go Hotels Bacolod, to check in.
+Then I went on to visit The Ruins, Robinsons Bacolod and the Central City Walk.

 Top Attractions to See in Bacolod

 The Ruins is located in Talisay, known as the “Paris of the Orient”.
 Due to the beauty of this place, it is now called as the “Taj Mahal of Negros”.
 I did not let my chance pass upon seeing this awe-inspiring structure without having a selfie in it.
 It serves one of the most beautiful travel backdrops I have.